Voldziu/Testaiownik/README.md

 ## 🤝 Contributing

-This is an active development project in Sprint 1.
-Key areas needing attention:
+This is an active development project in Sprint 3.

-1. **Vector Store Selection** - Need to replace Azure AI Search
-2. **RAG Implementation** - Complete the RAGRetriever class
-3. **Question Generation** - Add question/answer generation nodes
-4. **Testing** - Expand test coverage

 ### Development Setup